Animal and Plant Health Inspection Service, USDA.Start Printed Page 31746

 Other Information: Additional information about APHIS and its programs is available on the Internet at (http://www.aphis.usda.gov).Start Further Info

 For information on regulations for the importation of horses, ruminants, swine, and dogs from regions of the world where screwworm is considered to exist, contact Dr. Bettina Cooper, Staff Veterinarian, Technical Trade Services Team—Animals, AOVSA, NCIE, VS, APHIS, 4700 River Road Unit 39, Riverdale MD 20737; (301) 734-3400.
 For copies of more detailed information on the information collection, contact Mrs. Celeste Sickles, APHIS’ Information Collection Coordinator, at (301) 851-2908.End Further Info End Preamble Start Supplemental Information

 Title: Importation of Horses, Ruminants, Swine, and Dogs; Inspection and Treatment for Screwworm.

 OMB Number: 0579-0165.

 Type of Request: Extension of approval of an information collection.

 Abstract: Under the Animal Health Protection Act (7 U.S.C.
-8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (USDA) is authorized, among other things, to prohibit or restrict the importation and interstate movement of animals and animal products to prevent the introduction into and dissemination within the United States of livestock diseases and pests.
+8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) regulates the importation and interstate movement of certain animals and animal products to prevent the introduction into or dissemination within the United States of pests and diseases of livestock.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: